sonburn/symbol-swapper/README.md

 # Usage

 * cmd option shift w - Swap the selected symbols and/or symbol instances to another master
+* cmd option shift b - Swap all symbols from one library to another

 # Installation